About Growth Forensics:

 That gap, between what looks like the problem and what actually is the problem, is what Growth Forensics exists to close.
 I built the diagnostic methodology to make that investigation systematic rather than intuitive, and to produce findings that are grounded in evidence rather than experience alone.

 Most companies investing in organic are not failing because they lack content, links, or effort.
-They are failing because no one has told them which part of the engine is broken — and why fixing the wrong part first makes everything else less effective.
+They are failing because no one has told them which part of the organic growth engine is broken — and why fixing the wrong part first makes everything else less effective.

 Our 10 layer framework